HaddarD/haddar-retail-store-sample-app/docs/environment-configurations.md

 ## ArgoCD per Environment

-Each environment would have separate ArgoCD Applications:
+In a Production environment - Each environment would have separate ArgoCD Applications:
 ```yaml
 # Dev
 spec: